JOMI logo

 Wolf et al. described the first arthroscopic Bankart repair with the use of a posterior viewing portal and 2 anterior working portal Mitek anchors that required knot tying.11 Techniques continue to utilize 2 anterior working portals in varied positions (i.e. high anterior rotator interval, mid-glenoid, and 5:30 trans-subscapularis portal) with good to excellent results and highly dependent on the operator.12 Furthermore, recent techniques have described utilizing a single anterior portal with the benefit of reduced pain, shorter surgical time and shorter learning curve, all with the same results compared to historical controls.13-15 Surgeons should be aware of possible shortcomings of portal placement and utilize new curved guides when appropriate to avoid posterior cortex perforation.16 The senior author advocates for the use of an accessory rotator interval portal as well as a mid-glenoid working portal.

 Knotless anchors have been shown to have equivalent clinical outcomes when compared to the gold standard Bankart repair with traditional suture anchors that require knot tying.17-19 Furthermore, knotless anchors have many purported benefits.
 A successful Bankart repair with knot tying solely relies upon knot security and maintained tissue tension, which can be operator-dependent and variable.
-As a result, knotless anchors offer a solution to avoid the weakness in traditional Bankart repair techniques.20 Furthermore, a known complication of knot tying in a traditional Bankart repair is knot arthropathy, where the suture can actually abrade the cartilage surface of the glenoid and humeral head.21-22 As a result, a knotless Bankart repair construct offers an alternative option for the surgeon to produce reliable results without the possible complications associated with knot tying.
+As a result, knotless anchors offer a solution to avoid the weakness in traditional Bankart repair techniques.20 Furthermore, a known complication of knot tying in a traditional Bankart repair is knot arthropathy, where the suture can actually abrade the cartilage surface of the glenoid and humeral head.21,22 As a result, a knotless Bankart repair construct offers an alternative option for the surgeon to produce reliable results without the possible complications associated with knot tying.

 Equipment

-• 3.0 mm Arthrex Knotless SuturTac Anchors
+• 3.0-mm Arthrex Knotless SuturTac Anchors

-• Standard orthopedic operative table
+• Standard orthopaedic operative table

 • Bean bag for lateral position